madhur/madhur.github.com/_posts/2020-08-21-debugging-ssl-issues.markdown

 ### Use -Djavax.net.debug=all to command line

-When using Java program, you can add `-Djavax.net.debug=all` to the commandline to produce debug output of the complete handshake of SSL.
+When using Java program, you can add `-Djavax.net.debug=all` to the command line to produce debug output of the complete handshake of SSL.

 In short, this is how the handshake looks like